domfarolino/blog/_posts/2016-4-1-Binary-Tree-Right-Side-View.md

 value at each level.
 This boils down to implementing a modified breadth first search algorithm.

 Let's start with taking a look at a regular BFS algorithm, and then we'll take a look at how we'll need to modify it.
-Your typical C++ BFS algorithm may look like this:
+Your typical C++ BFS algorithm might look like this:

 ```cpp